microsoft/pai/manual/cluster-user/use-vscode-extension.md

 ## Reference

-  - [Full documentation of VSCode Extension](https://github.com/microsoft/openpaivscode/blob/master/README.md): Please note that, in the full documentation, two kinds of jobs are mentioned: V1 job and V2 job.
+  - [Full documentation of VSCode Extension](https://github.com/microsoft/openpaivscode/blob/master/README.md): Please note two kinds of jobs are mentioned in this full documentation: V1 and V2 job.
 You can safely skip contents about V1 job since it is deprecated.